Cryptologic Bytes

 Early Use of One-Time Pad Technique Discovered

-In an article by John Markoff on July 25, 2011 (below), he discusses a Library of Congress finding by Steven Bellovin of a codebook that describes a technique called the one time pad.
+In an article for the New York Times by John Markoff on July 25, 2011 (below), he discusses a Library of Congress finding by Steven Bellovin of a codebook that describes a technique called the one time pad.
 The codebook was published a full 35 years before its supposed invention during World War I by Gilbert Vernan.

 Codebook Shows an Encryption Form Dates Back to Telegraphs